GoogleCloudPlatform/gradle-appengine-plugin/README.md

 ## Project layout

 The GAE plugin uses the same layout as the War plugin.
-The only difference is the addition of the `functionalTest` source set (located at 'src/functionalTest' by default) which is used by the `gaeFunctionalTest` task.
+The only difference is the addition of the `functionalTest` source set (located in `src/functionalTest` by default) which is used by the `gaeFunctionalTest` task.

 ## Convention properties